ccollins/headshop/README.markdown

         description: Landing Page
         keywords: landing, page

-Headshop will also look for default meta tags if they are defined:
+Headshop will also look for default meta tags if they are defined.
+If headshop cannot locate the tags for a controller/action pair, the default tags will be displayed.

     default_meta:
       title: Default Page